Deploy with Terraform

 - Clones the source code with a Git clone step

 - Runs cf_export to create a pipeline variable with the path of the google service account

 terraform init/applyto create the VM on Google cloud.

 Run the pipeline and see your deployment succeed.

 Note that in a production pipeline you should also handle the Terraform state in a proper manner.
-The example provided is using a file for stage storage which is not appropriate for using Terraform in a team environment.
+The example provided is using a file for state storage which is not appropriate when using Terraform in a team environment.